opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 12 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/12)

-Use **limit** and **offset** as query string parameters is common sense
+Use of **limit** and **offset** as "query-string" parameters is common sense

     e.g. /v1/features/highways?limit=50&offset=100

 Issue: The API must return metadata with each response providing the total number of resources available (e.g. total) in the payload.

-As an alternative to application processing the response, you should try to use Web Linking (RFC 5988)
+As an alternative to application processing of the response, you should try to use Web Linking (RFC 5988)

     – Use HTTP Response Header to provide URLs for fetching the next / previous page